SebasJacome/decentralized-calculator/README.md

 At the moment, the calculator just accepts operations like this 2 + 2.

-This is a project that is just beginning, it is not finished but every single version works correctly.
+This is a project that is just starting, and it is not finished but, every single version works correctly.

 The requirements for the first version of the project are: